 Organizing disparate bits of code, however, can be a challenge.
 You could just copy and paste useful pieces into a document and retrieve them as needed.
 But for those who write a lot of code, this might get out of hand rather quickly.

-A GitHub repository would be a great solution.
-It would allow you to categorize things and allow for version control.
-You can even tie a repository in with another service so that you can use or access it in different ways.
+A GitHub repository could be a reasonable solution.
+It would allow you to categorize things and establish version control.
+You can even sync a repository with another service so that you can use or access it in different ways.

-Regardless of how you put a snippet library together, you’ll want to develop some sort of system for tagging, categorizing or otherwise labeling each snippet.
-For instance, you might want to add things like the coding language used, purpose, relevant application (such as WordPress) or library (React, Vue, Bootstrap).
-This will make searching and finding what you need a much smoother process.
+Regardless of how you put a snippet library together, you’ll want to develop some sort of system for tagging, categorizing, or otherwise labeling each snippet.
+For instance, you might want to add things like the coding language used, purpose, relevant application (such as WordPress), or library (React, Vue, Bootstrap).
+This will make finding what you need a much smoother process.

 An Encyclopedia of Your Work

-Web designers love to build portfolios to show off their work – or at least the final results.
+Web designers love to build portfolios to show off their work.
 But keeping track of projects internally is also a worthwhile endeavor.
-It can help you troubleshoot and build upon existing websites, while providing solutions for new ones as well.
+It can help you troubleshoot and build upon existing websites while providing solutions for new ones as well.

 You can use any or all of the above techniques to get things organized.
-The best part is that you really can customize it the way you see fit.
-Whether that’s through voracious notetaking or simple reminders, it will help you better understand the what, where, when and why of your web projects.
+The best part is that you can customize things the way you see fit.
+Whether that’s through voracious notetaking or simple reminders, it will help you better understand the what, where, when, and why of your web projects.